 Adults: We Need You!

-We are seeking adults who have an interest in helping high school students (juniors and seniors) and first-year college students go from good to great.
+We are seeking adults who have an interest in helping high school students and first-year college students go from good to great.
 Share the wisdom you have accumulated over the course of your lifetime.
 Help these young adults understand what the world will expect from them.

 There are four ways you can get involved:

 - MENTOR our Rainmakers Candidates (participating students) and help them become Rainmakers.
 Never leave your home or office — all interactions between our volunteer Mentors and our student Candidates occur via telecommunications technologies.
 Give us two hours or two days of volunteer time.
 You won’t make a cent but you will make a better young adult!
 There are a wide variety of activities you can join — from judging their team projects to conducting mock telephone interviews.

 - MOTIVATE our students by providing us with short (five – ten minutes) videos that detail your progression from eighth grade student through your post-high school education efforts to get the degree or credential you needed to get the job you wanted.
 We would want you to discuss your successes and failures, current job pressures, how your role in your current job fulfills your expectations … or not … and other things you think will be of interest to our students.